iuliet716/flash-attention-cuda-from-scratch/docs/00_naive.md

 #### Note

-\*In FlashAttention literature, this is often referred to as HBM traffic.
+*In FlashAttention literature, “HBM traffic” refers to traffic to off-chip device memory.
-On RTX 5090, which uses GDDR7 instead of HBM, We measure the same off-chip device-memory traffic.
+On RTX 5090, the corresponding off-chip device memory is GDDR7, so we measure it as GDDR7-based device-memory traffic.

 ### To Do
 - [ ] analyze why qk is slowest despite least HBM traffic (uncoalesced K loads?)